• Skip to primary navigation

 I haven’t tried this myself, but you could also place the baking tray of proofed rolls into the freezer until the rolls have frozen.
 Then transfer the frozen rolls to a plastic bag.
 Bake from frozen according to the baking instructions in the recipe, but allow an extra 2 minutes in the oven to compensate for the rolls being frozen.

 Yes, I have successfully doubled the ingredients for this recipe.
 If you are using a stand mixer you can just follow the instructions for the recipe but double each ingredient.
-If you are going to be kneading by hand, don’t add all the liquid at once, you will end up with a sticky mess.
-Start off with about 3/4 of the liquid and then gradually add the rest at it incorporates into the flour.
+If you are going to be kneading by hand, don't add all the liquid at once, you will end up with a sticky mess.
+Start off with about ¾ of the liquid and then gradually add the rest as it incorporates into the flour.

 No – you don’t need to specifically form these rolls into the traditional shape.